-Capturing visually-pleasing video content requires an understanding of two related, but different, settings: frame rate and shutter speed.
+Capturing visually-pleasing video content requires understanding two related but different settings: frame rate and shutter speed.
 Photographers often confuse the two.

-The frame rate of video content is the number of individual frames of content that are shown to the viewer in one second.
-To the human eye, something over 10-12 frames per second (fps) will appear as motion.
+The frame rate of video content is the number of individual frames shown to the viewer in one second.
+Something over 10-12 frames per second (fps) to the human eye will appear as motion.

-Television content has historically been broadcast as 30 fps (29.970 fps to be precise) for NTSC televisions in North America and Japan, and 25 fps for PAL televisions in Europe.
+Television content has historically been broadcast at 30 fps (29.970 fps, to be precise) for NTSC televisions in North America and Japan and 25 fps for PAL televisions in Europe.

-Newer ATSC broadcast standards for HDTV allow for frame rates of 24 and 30 fps at 1080p resolution, and 60 fps for 720p resolution.
+Newer ATSC broadcast standards for HDTV allow for frame rates of 24 and 30 fps at 1080p resolution and 60 fps at 720p resolution.

-When capturing video, shutter speed is the amount of time that each individual frame is exposed for.
+When capturing video, shutter speed is the amount of time each individual frame is exposed.